 Typical damages in California age discrimination cases include:

-- Back pay and front pay plus benefits
+- Back pay and front pay plus benefits,

-- Higher income from a promotion and raise
+- Higher income from a promotion and raise,

-- Pension benefits
+- Pension benefits,

-- Bonus payments
+- Bonus payments,

-- Legal fees and court costs16
+- Legal fees and court costs,16 and

-- Emotional distress
+- Emotional distress.

 In our experience representing age discrimination victims, the most lucrative damages are emotional distress.
 For many people, the workplace is a second home, and co-workers are a second family.
 Being discriminated against at work because of your age – something you cannot even control – can have a massive toll on your mental health.